yiisoft/yii2/docs/guide/rest-routing.md

 * `GET /users`: list all users page by page;
 * `HEAD /users`: show the overview information of user listing;
+* `QUERY /users`: list all users page by page, with the filter parameters sent in the request body;
 * `POST /users`: create a new user;
 * `GET /users/123`: return the details of the user 123;
 * `HEAD /users/123`: show the overview information of user 123;